ITV reveals new on-demand platform amid plans to double digital sales

 ITV reported a 48% surge in pre-tax profits to £480 million last year, with operating profits up 46% to £519 million.

+But shares in ITV tumbled 15% on Thursday morning as investors baulked at the level of investment spend needed to drive the digital overhaul and the strength of the competition it faces.

-The group saw total advertising revenues rise 24% to £2 billion – the highest in its history – and added that demand from advertisers has remained strong so far this year.
+ITV’s results showed total advertising revenues rose 24% to £2 billion – the highest in its history – with the group adding that demand from advertisers has remained strong so far this year.

 It expects ad revenues to rise by around 16% in the first quarter, but for the following three months to be affected by tough advertising comparatives and the Euros from June.